askpt/openfeature-dotnet-workshop/Workshop.md

 - Completed the setup instructions in the [README](README.md)
 - The application running via .NET Aspire
 - Access to the Aspire Dashboard at https://localhost:15888
+- Make sure the Docker containers are running

 ## Workshop Flow